Welcome to today's edition of the Rush 24-7 podcast.

 It's never as bad as you think it is.

-Uh uh why is anybody depressed today?
+Why is anybody depressed today?

-Well, I don't understand how anybody you I we all are Time magazine's person of the everybody in the country, ladies and gentlemen.
+Well, I don't understand how anybody, you, I, we all are Time Magazine's person of the everybody in the country, ladies and gentlemen.

 You don't know about this?

-Time magazine cave.
+Time magazine caved.

 They have destroyed the whole franchise of person of the year.